Digital scholarship blog

 11:40 Break

-12:10 Deepening partnership through shared values
+12:10 Deepening partnership in skills development through shared values

 13:00 Lunch